lesommer/lesommer.github.io/publications.md

 Pdf reprints of my papers are available [here](https://cloud.univ-grenoble-alpes.fr/index.php/s/DfycDwGsbqobW92).
 Bibtex references can be obtained with [doi2bib](https://www.doi2bib.org/).

 ## Papers in preparation
- 1. Febvre Q., J. Le Sommer, C. Ubelmann and R. Fablet.
-Training neural mapping schemes with simulation data for satellite altimetry.
-In preparation for the *Journal of Advances in Modeling Earth Systems*.
  1. Frezat H. et al. A Split-step strategy for the on-line learning of subgrid-scale dynamics through differentiable emulators.
 In preparation for the *Journal of Computational Physics*.
- 1. Johnson J.E. et al. Neural fields for the interpolation of remote-sensing ocean surface fields.
-In preparation for the *Journal of Advances in Modeling Earth Systems*.
  1. El Aouni A. et al. Machine learning predictions of the probability of presence of objects lost at sea.
 In preparation for the *Journal of Operationnal Oceanography*.
  1. Lahaye N. et al. Space-time properties of the internal tide surface signature in the North Atlantic.
 In preparation for *Geophysical Research Letters*.
- 1. Lguensat R. et al. Deep Learning for the filtering of wave motions from sparse observations of sea surface height.
-In preparation for the *Journal of Advances in Modeling Earth Systems*.

 ## Submitted papers and papers in revision
+ 1. Febvre Q., J. Le Sommer, C. Ubelmann and R. Fablet.
+Training neural mapping schemes with simulation data for satellite altimetry.
+Submitted to the *Journal of Advances in Modeling Earth Systems*.
+Preprint on arXiv:[2309.14350](http://arxiv.org/abs/2309.14350)
  1. Febvre, Q. et al. Scale-aware neural calibration for wide swath altimetry observations.
 Submitted to *IEEE Transactions on Geoscience and Remote Sensing*.
-Preprint on arXiv:[2302.04497](https://arxiv.org/abs/2302.04497)
+Preprint on arXiv:[2302.04497](https://arxiv.org/abs/2302.04497), under revision.
  1. Wang Q. et al.  Impact of high resolution on Arctic Ocean simulations in Ocean Model Intercomparison Project phase 2 (OMIP-2).
 Submitted to *Geophysical Model Development*.
  1. Treguier A.-M. et al. The mixed layer depth in the ocean model intercomparison project (OMIP) : impact of resolving mesoscale eddies.
 Submitted to *Geophysical Model Development*, doi:[10.5194/egusphere-2023-310](https://doi.org/10.5194/egusphere-2023-310).
  1. Fablet R., B. Chapron, **J. Le Sommer** and F. Sevellec.
 Inversion of sea surface currents from satellite-derived SST-SSH synergies with 4DVarNets.
 Submitted to the *Journal of Advances in Modeling Earth Systems*, preprint on arXiv:[2211.13059](https://arxiv.org/abs/2211.13059).